Photos: Charlotte Lea Photography

 "I was looking for a beautifully finished and sustainably produced white oak engineered flooring material at a digestible price point and I found it." said Natalie.
 "Having the Swedish origin product goes hand in hand with my Scandifornian aesthetic."

-Natalie Myers created this fun and modern space for a young family of six.
-She embraced the Scandinavian ethos that the role of design is to improve the lives of everyone by using a beautiful color palette that highlights the best features of the home.
+Natalie created this fun and modern space for a young family of six.
+She embraced the Scandi ethos that the role of design is to improve the lives of everyone by using minimalistic Scandinavian flooring that highlights the best features of the home.
 This is a home that sparks joy and if you'd like to see more you can check out Natalie's feature on Domino!